 Despite its nickname Tucibi, this drug does not contain any actual 2C-B.

-Tucibi is a home-cooked drug cocktail
+Pink cocaine is a home-cooked drug cocktail

 Over the past 5 years, tusi has experienced a resurgence, especially in South and Central American club environments.
 Each manufacturer or street dealer can craft their blend with varying proportions of ketamine and amphetamines.
 The tusi drug can be cooked up in a kitchen without specialist equipment and sold for a profit.

-Pink Cocaine vs Cocaine: What’s The Difference?
+Pink cocaine vs Cocaine: What’s The Difference?

 While pink cocaine and traditional cocaine share the risk of addiction and chemical dependency, they differ substantially in their origins and effects.
 Cocaine is plant-based, whereas Pink Cocaine is a mixed-up cocktail drug that contains anything but cocaine, which makes this drug’s effects unpredictable and dangerous.
 Pink powder drug called as pink cocaine does not contain any cocaine.